 HOW CAN M.J.
 REDDIE SURVEYS ASSIST?

-Many people are unaware of what a land surveyor can assist with.
-Land Surveyors have an integral role in property development, construction, subdivision, purchasing property and many other projects.
+As land surveying has a wide scope, the areas in which land surveyors can help is often unknown.
+Despite their role being unknown, land surveyors have an integral role in property development, construction, subdivision, purchasing property and many other projects.

-So how do you know when you need a Surveyor?
+So how do you know when you need a licensed land surveyor?

 The following list in an example of when you should enlist the services of a qualified land surveyor.

-A survey can help to determine the exact size of your acreage.
+A land survey can help to determine the exact size of your acreage.

-If you intend to develop or renovate a property, a surveyor safely ensures any construction meets building regulations.
+If you intend to develop or renovate a property, land surveyors safely ensure any construction meets building regulations.
 They can also ensure that the construction fits within the landscape.

 The building and construction industry a myriad of people working together efficiently and effective communication is paramount.
 A licensed land surveyor has the expertise and skill to liaise with a variety of professionals including tradespersons, council and referral authorities.
 This process of cooperating with these diverse parties ensure projects run smoothly and efficiently.